-- a. that as defined in section 91 of the Local Government (Rating) Act 2002, Maori freehold land is liable for rates in the same manner as general land - b. we are required to consider whether we should have a policy for remission of rates on Maori freehold land - c. the community benefits through the efficient collection of rates and the removal of rating debt that is non collectable - d. that applications for relief meet the criteria in this policy - e. that the policy does not provide for the permanent remission or postponement of rates on the property concerned.
+- a. that as defined in section 91 of the Local Government (Rating) Act 2002, Māori freehold land is liable for rates in the same manner as general land - b. we are required to consider whether we should have a our policy for on remission of rates on Māori freehold land will provide for the remission of rates. - c.
+Those set out in the Preamble to Te Ture Whenua Maori Act 1993. - d. the community benefits through the efficient collection of rates and the removal of rating debt that is non collectable - e. that applications for relief meet the criteria in this policy - f. that the policy does not provide for the permanent remission or postponement of rates on the property concerned.

-We will maintain a register called the 'Maori freehold land rates relief register' (the register).
+We will maintain a register called the 'Māori freehold land rates relief register' (the register).
 This will record properties that have had rates remitted under this policy.
+Except for the 2022/23 rating year, applications for land to be added to the register should be made in writing prior to commencement of the next rating year.
+Applications made after commencement of the rating year may be accepted at our discretion.
+In the 2022/23 rating year, applications are invited at any time after the policy is adopted.
 Applications for land to be added to the register should be made in writing prior to commencement of the next rating year.
 Applications made after commencement of the rating year may be accepted at our discretion.